kapekm/kapekm.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm Kacper Mateusz Możdżeń, a Food Technology and Data Science professional with a Master's degree from Wageningen University.
-My expertise lies in leveraging machine learning to optimize supply chains and analyzing large datasets for industry leaders like Unilever.
+Hi, I'm Kacper Możdżeń, a Data Science student currently doing my Master's degree at Wageningen University.
+I have a background in Food Technology.
+My expertise lies in leveraging data science techniques to optimize supply chains, aid research and development in the food sector and analyzing large datasets.
 Beyond work, I'm passionate about fitness, photography, and continuous learning.
 I'm fluent in English and Polish, always seeking new challenges and opportunities to grow.